Saul: Saul and David

-implying that David is the greater warrior.
-Saul fears David's growing popularity and henceforth views him as a rival to the throne.
+implying that David was the greater warrior.
+Saul feared David's growing popularity and henceforth viewed him as a rival to the throne.

-Saul's son Jonathan and David become close friends.
-Jonathan recognizes David as the rightful king, and "made a covenant with David, because he loved him as his own soul."
-Jonathan even gives David his military clothes, symbolizing David's position as successor to Saul.
+Saul's son Jonathan and David became close friends.
+Jonathan recognized David as the rightful king, and "made a covenant with David, because he loved him as his own soul."
+Jonathan even gave David his military clothes, symbolizing David's position as a successor to Saul.